Whitey Bulger: Halloran and Donahue murders

-Although he was shot approximately 20 times, Halloran lived long enough to incorrectly identify his attacker as Bulger associate Flynn, who was later tried and acquitted.
-Halloran died in hospital from blood loss.
-Flynn remained the prime suspect until 1999, when Weeks agreed to cooperate with investigators and identified Bulger as one of the shooters.
-Flemmi has identified the second shooter as Patrick Nee, who denied the allegation and was never charged.
+Although he was shot approximately twenty times, Halloran lived long enough to incorrectly identify his attacker as Flynn, who was later tried and acquitted.
+Halloran died in the hospital from blood loss.
+Flynn remained the prime suspect in the shooting until 1999, when Weeks agreed to cooperate with investigators and identified Bulger as one of the gunmen.
+Flemmi has identified the second shooter as Nee, who denies the allegation and has never been charged.

 Shortly after the shootings, Bulger and Weeks returned to the scene to recover one of the Malibu's hub caps while police were still present.
-The following day, Bulger, Weeks, and Flemmi, who expressed his disappointment that he hadn't taken part in the killings, inspected the bullet-riddled Datsun at a tow lot.
-Bulger instructed Weeks to dispose of the weapons used in the killings by throwing them in Marine Bay.
+The following day, Bulger, Weeks and Flemmi—the latter of whom expressed his disappointment that he hadn't taken part in the killings—inspected the bullet-riddled Datsun at a tow lot.
+Bulger instructed Weeks to dispose of the weapons used in the killings by throwing them into Marine Bay.

 Donahue was survived by his wife and three sons.
 The families of Donahue and Halloran eventually filed a civil lawsuit against the U.S. government after learning that Connolly had informed Bulger of Halloran's informant status.
 Both families were awarded several million dollars in damages.
 However, the verdict was overturned on appeal due to the late filing of the claims.
 Thomas Donahue, who was eight years old when his father was murdered, has become a spokesman for the families of those allegedly murdered by the Winter Hill Gang.

 Peak years

-Throughout the 1980s, Bulger, Flemmi, and Weeks operated rackets throughout eastern Massachusetts including loansharking, bookmaking, truck hijacking, arms trafficking, and extortion.
+Throughout the 1980s, Bulger, Flemmi and Weeks operated rackets throughout Eastern Massachusetts including loansharking, bookmaking, truck hijacking, arms trafficking and extortion.
 State and federal agencies were repeatedly stymied in their attempts to build cases against Bulger and his inner circle.
-This was caused by several factors.
-Among them was the trio's fear of wiretaps and policy of never discussing their business over the telephone or in vehicles.
-Other reasons included South Boston's code of silence and corruption within the FBI, the Boston Police Department, and the Massachusetts State Police.
-Although Connolly was Bulger's most infamous source inside law enforcement, Weeks has stated that Massachusetts State Police Lt.
-Richard J. Schneiderhan, the crew's only source inside that agency, was valued more highly.
+Among the reasons for this was the trio's fear of wiretaps and their strict protocol of never discussing business over the telephone or in vehicles.
+Other reasons included South Boston's code of silence and corruption within the FBI, the MSP and the BPD.
+Although Connolly was Bulger's most infamous source inside law enforcement, Weeks has stated that MSP lieutenant Richard J. Schneiderhan, the crew's only source inside that agency, was valued more highly.

 Bulger formed alliances with members of the Patriarca family who had escaped the conviction that sent the Angiulo brothers to prison.
-Francis "Cadillac Frank" Salemme, who succeeded Gennaro Angiulo as the preeminent mobster in the Boston faction of the family, began working with the Winter Hill Gang following his release from prison in 1988.
+Francis "Cadillac Frank" Salemme, who succeeded Gennaro Angiulo as leader of the Boston faction of the family, began working with the Winter Hill Gang following his release from prison in 1988.

-In 1984, Bulger acquired Stippo's Liquor Mart adjacent to the Old Colony Housing Project in South Boston by forcing the liquor store's proprietor, Stephen "Stippo" Rakes, to sell him the business at gunpoint for $67,000.
-Bulger renamed the store the South Boston Liquor Mart and used the backroom of the business as his gang's primary headquarters.
-He also forced local bars to buy alcohol from the store.
+In 1984, Bulger acquired Stippo's Liquor Mart adjacent to the Old Colony Housing Project by forcing the proprietor, Stephen "Stippo" Rakes, to sell him the business at gunpoint for $67,000.
+Bulger renamed the business the South Boston Liquor Mart and used the backroom as his gang's primary headquarters.
+He also forced local bars to buy alcohol from this business.